IBM 1401 Restoration Project

 The main group meets at 10 AM Wednesdays at the 1401 restoration room at the Computer History Museum, Shoreline and Hwy 101, Mountain View, Ca.

-How to visit informally. -
+How to visit us informally. -

 Come Wednesday at 1 P.M. for a tour of the Computer History Museum, Map of 1401 N Shoreline Blvd Mountain View, CA 94043 or this map.
 (The guest entrance is on the *North* side of the building.)
-Ask your docent to include a view of the 1401 room in the tour.
+Ask your docent to include a view of the 1401 Demo Lab in the tour.
 Come early as some of us start leaving at 3:00 to avoid the commute traffic.

 House Rules